 \subsection{Turning mixed cases into unmixed cases}

-The description in \Cref{sec: standard unmixed case} applies only to unmixed Laurent system, i.e., systems of Laurent polynomials with a common support.
-This constraint can be removed easily by considering generic linear combinations of the Laurent polynomials.
-We now consider a ``mixed'' Laurent system $F = (f_1,\ldots,f_q)$ in which the supports $\supp(f_1),\ldots,\supp(f_q)$ are not identical.
-With a generic complex nonsingular $q \times q$ matrix $R$, a mixed system $F = (f_1,\ldots,f_q)$ in $\boldx = (x_1,\ldots,x_n)$ can be turned into an equivalent randomized system
+The description in \Cref{sec: standard unmixed case} applies only to unmixed Laurent systems, i.e., systems of Laurent polynomials with a common support.
+This constraint can be removed easily by considering generic linear combinations of the Laurent polynomials: For a ``mixed'' Laurent system $F = (f_1,\ldots,f_q)$ in which $\supp(f_1),\ldots,\supp(f_q)$ are not identical, with a generic $q \times q$ matrix $R$, we can form an equivalent randomized system

 Here, $F(\boldx)$ is considered as a column vector.
 These two systems are equivalent in the sense that $\V^*(F) = \V^*(F^R)$.
 Yet, under the genericity assumption, there is no cancellation of the terms in $R \, F$, and hence $F^R$ is unmixed.
 The stratified polyhedral homotopy construction described in \Cref{sec: standard unmixed case} can therefore be applied to the unmixed system $F^R$ instead.